 This Is Not the Same Contract

-Most commercial managed care organizations have never operated in a FedRAMP High environment.
+Most commercial managed care organizations have never operated in a FISMA or FedRAMP High environment.
 Their security programs were built for Moderate.
 Closing that gap requires the right expertise on the team from the start.

 The security surface has also expanded structurally.
 CCN Next Gen introduces capabilities that did not exist in the original contract: appointment scheduling, comprehensive care coordination, and a central medical documentation processing system.
 Each creates new data flows, new system interconnections, and new ISA obligations.
 The contract now includes a Data Access Services (DAS) Interface Control Document as a formal contractual attachment rather than a referenced standard.
 The technology architecture is shifting from batch eligibility exchanges to real-time Fast Healthcare Interoperability Resources (FHIR)-based interoperability, a more capable standard that also carries a significantly broader attack surface.